-- (d) Finals Series General - (i) A player may not play in a Finals Series match in either Shires Fifth Grade or Chappelow Cup, unless the player has played seven (7) or more matches in that grade or unless the permission of the SCA has been granted. - (ii) A player may not play in a Finals Series match in in either Shires Fifth Grade or Chappelow Cup, if the player has played three (3) or more matches during the last five (5) rounds in a higher grade or grades, unless the permission of the SCA has been granted.
-Qualifying Finals
+(c) Finals Series - General

+- (i) A player may not play in a Finals Series match in Shires Fifth Grade unless the player has played seven (7) or more matches in that grade or unless the permission of the SCA has been granted. - (ii) A player may not play in a Finals Series match in in Shires Fifth Grade if the player has played three (3) or more matches during the last five (5) rounds in a higher grade or grades, unless the permission of the SCA has been granted.
+Qualifying Finals and Semi-Finals shall constitute previous rounds for the purpose of this Playing Condition. - (iii) For the purposes of this playing condition, for a player to have "played" in a match, team lists must have been exchanged and the match must have commenced.

-- and Semi-Finals shall constitute previous rounds for the purpose of this Playing Condition. - (iii) For the purposes of this playing condition, for a player to have "played" in a match, team lists must have been exchanged and the match must have commenced. - (iv) For clubs with multiple teams in the Chappelow Cup, the team that a player has played most matches for will be deemed as their primary team. - (e) Finals Series Application for Approval - (i) Any application for permission to play under this Playing Condition must be made in writing to the SCA, clearly setting out details of the player's performances in all matches during the season and the reasons for the player's selection in a higher grade or grades. - (ii) Such application must be made no later than 12:30pm on the Tuesday prior to the Finals Series match in question. - (iii) If the SCA has granted approval for a player to play in a Finals Series match under (a) above, that approval shall automatically extend to any subsequent Finals Series round in the same grade, and no further application is required - (f) Finals Series Adjacent Teams - (i) A club with adjacent teams in a Finals Series round may select any player eligible for the higher of those teams in any of those adjacent teams.
-For example, adjacent teams are Third Grade/Fourth Grade and/or Fourth Grade/Fifth Grade.
-However, Fifth Grade/Chappelow Cup are not adjacent teams in this instance. - (ii) If a player qualifies for a Finals Series match under (c)(i) above, and that team is defeated, the player will need to then qualify under (a)(i)-(a)(iii) or (c)(i) above to play in a subsequent Finals Series match in a lower grade. - (iii) The SCA does not have the authority to review a player's ineligibility under this Playing Condition.
+(e) Finals Series - Application for Approval

+(i) Any application for permission to play under this Playing Condition must be made in writing to the SCA, clearly setting out details of the player's performances in all matches during the season and the reasons for the player's selection in a higher grade or grades.

+- (ii) Such application must be made no later than 12:30pm on the Tuesday prior to the Finals Series match in question. - (iii) If the SCA has granted approval for a player to play in a Finals Series match under (a) above, that approval shall automatically extend to any subsequent Finals Series round in the same grade, and no further application is required - (f) Finals Series Adjacent Teams - (i) A club with adjacent teams in a Finals Series round may select any player eligible for the higher of those teams in any of those adjacent teams.
+For example, adjacent teams are Third Grade/Fourth Grade and/or Fourth Grade/Fifth Grade. - (ii) If a player qualifies for a Finals Series match under (c)(i) above, and that team is defeated, the player will need to then qualify under (a)(i)-(a)(iii) or (c)(i) above to play in a subsequent Finals Series match in a lower grade. - (iii) The SCA does not have the authority to review a player's ineligibility under this Playing Condition.